bschorr/OFAnimation_Spring2015/README.md

 This course will be taught using [OpenFrameworks](http://openframeworks.cc) C++ creative coding toolkit.
 You can run OF in your IDE of choice, depending on your OS.
 Download the correct OF version and follow the setup guide in the [OF download page](http://openframeworks.cc/download/) to get up and running.

 #####Running the code in this repo
 The code in this repository is compatible with OF version 0.8.4, the latest stable release at the start date of this class.
-To run the code in this repo, place it inside the Apps folder of the OF structure.
+To run the code in this repo, place it inside the root folder of OpenFrameworks.

 #####Git + GitHub
 We will use [Git](http://git-scm.com/) for source control and [GitHub](https://github.com/) as the online platform to store most of the class materials, especially example code.
 Github will also be the platform used to deliver homework for this class.
 [Install Git](https://help.github.com/articles/set-up-git/) in your machine and sign up for Github before the start of class.